SPANISH LANGUAGE CENTER

 Spanish Language Courses

-PROGRAMMES INFORMATION
+COURSE INFORMATION

-Semester-based courses*:
+Semester courses*:

-- Spring semester (from March to July)
+- Spring semester: March to July

-Intensive programme:
+Intensive courses:

-- J-term (3 weeks, in January)
+- J-term (3 weeks, January)

-- January (5 weeks)
+- January (4 weeks)

-- February (5 weeks)
+- February (4 weeks)

-- Summer 1 (5 weeks, from May to June)
+- Summer 1 (5 weeks, May-June)

-- Summer 2 (5 weeks, from June to July)
+- Summer 2 (5 weeks, June-July)

-Spanish for Communicative Purposes
+Spanish for communication

-- Level: A1, A2, B1.1, B1.2, B2.1, B2.2 and C1.1
+- Levels: A1, A2, B1.1, B1.2, B1.1, B2.1, B2.2 and C1.1

-- Hours: 60 horas (A1), 90 (A2, B1.1, B1.2, B2.1, B2.2 and C1.1)
+- Hours: 60 hours (A1), 90 (A2, B1.1, B1.2, B2.1, B2.2 and C1.1)

 - Credits: 4 (A1), 6 (A2, B1.1, B1.2, B2.1, B2.2 and C1.1)

-Chilean Culture in Dialogue
+Chilean culture in dialogue

-- Level: A2, B1 and B2
+- Levels: A2, B1 and B2

 - Hours: 90